Chiral topological superconductivity in twisted bilayer and double bilayer graphene: DERIVATION OF LOW ENERGY BdG HAMILTONIAN FOR GRAPHENE WITH PAIRING

+Here the form factors $f^{x}_{nn}(\mathbf{k})$ and $f^{y}_{nn}(\mathbf{k})$ for the nearest neighbor $p_{x}$- and $p_{y}$- superconducting pairing for monolayer graphene are given by Eq.~(\ref{fxnn}) and Eq.~(\ref{fynn}).
 Diagonalizing Eq.~(\ref{Eq:BdG_SLG_TB}), we depict the lowest energy band ($E>0$) on the BZ respectively for $p_{x}$, $p_{y}$ and $p_{x} + ip_{y}$-superconducting states in Figs.~\ref{pairings}(a), (b) and (c) choosing $\mu = 0.4t$ and $\Delta_{sc} = 0.4t$.
 This results reveal the symmetry of the superconducting state and the existence of nodal points in the energy spectrum.
 From Figs.~\ref{pairings}(a) and (b) we infer that both $p_{x}$- and $p_{y}$-superconducting pairings are nodal and break the $C_{3}$-rotational symmetry around the valley-$K$ and $K^{\prime}$.
 On the other hand, from Fig.~\ref{pairings}(c) it is evident that $p_{x} + ip_{y}$ superconducting state is gapped and respects the $C_{3}$ rotational symmetry around the Dirac points.

 To write a low energy continuum model of single layer graphene starting from the BdG Hamiltonian, here we perform Taylor series expansion near valley-$K$ as,

 The Dirac points of the single layer graphene are located at $K = (\frac{4\pi}{3\sqrt{3}}, 0)$ and $K^{'} = (-\frac{4\pi}{3\sqrt{3}},0)$ in the BZ.
 Therefore, the BdG Hamiltonian for a single layer of graphene under the low energy approximation can be written as,